 How to make a 3D animation in 11 steps

 The 3D animation process is complex and involves a number of stages that mirror filmmaking in its early and later stages.
-Let’s take a closer look at these steps to give an overview of what’s involved.
+Below is an overview of what’s involved.

 2. Storyboarding

 Once the script is finalized, it is pre-visualized via a storyboard.
-Each scene is sketched out by a storyboard artist showing character action, shot selection, the sequence of action, and cinematic direction.
+Storyboards help plan the visual flow of your animation, breaking it down scene by scene.
+Each scene is sketched out by a storyboard artist showing the sequence of action, the framing of each shot and other cinematic direction (e.g., camera moves).
 It is an important blueprint that guides the production process.

 5. Rigging and skinning